Welcome to today's edition of the Rush 24-7 podcast.

 Hi, good afternoon.

-I'm a uh physician in Philadelphia.
+I'm a physician in Philadelphia.

-And when I read that story by in the Wall Street Journal yesterday, actually, and I'm so glad that you brought it up.
+And when I read that story by in the Wall Street Journal yesterday, actually, and I'm so glad that you brought it up, it actually made me physically ill.

 Let me explain to the audience that may not have heard this yesterday what it was that made you physically ill.

-Ezekiel Emmanuel says the big problem with medicine is the Hippocratic oath that doctors are too focused on doing everything for the patient.
+Ezekiel Emmanuel says the big problem with medicine is the Hippocratic oath, that doctors are too focused on doing everything for the patient.

 Doctors have to be more focused on the good of society and make decisions as to, hey, it's not worth treating this patient.

-And so the the the whole notion here that there aren't any death panels, I mean the lead advocate for Obamacare's, you know, thinking things like this and is written about them, and that's what Richard in Philadelphia here, a doctor is upset about.
+And so the whole notion here that there aren't any death panels, I mean, the lead advocate for Obamacare is thinking things like this and has written about them.

 I'm distributing this article to every nursing station in the three hospitals at which I work.

-And and you're probably said it perfectly.
+And your part said it perfectly.

-I mean, this is worse than than anything I imagined, and to me it's it's it's actually true fascism.
+I mean, this is worse than anything I imagined.

-Uh there's nothing else to say.
+There's nothing else to say.

-I'm I'm quit.
+I'm quit.

-I I will not go along with this.
+I will not go along with this.

-There's a lot of doctors that will not.
+A lot of doctors will not.

 You know what?